My Story: To Hell and Back

 The story goes on as I inquired from her later that once again her marriage wasn't fulfilling for her, this time in the "physical relationship" spectrum.
 In an attempt to send a message across to my step-dad(being the day she didn't return), she'd crossed a boundary with another man one-too many times, and liked what she felt.
 All of the sudden the cycle started up again, but this time I was right in the middle of it, and much older and able to understand what was going on.
 The struggle continued for many months, my Mom wanting only the best for everyone.
 She tried splitting the marriage into two, being with us for half the time, and this new guy for the other half.
 This only brought her happiness for a few days before fights began to break out.
 She waffled from side to side, back and forth.
 I would try my best to talk to her, I for-warned her of the dangers she was bringing herself into, and predicted everything that could go wrong.
 She assured me, and promised me, that should it come to that stage, she would stop it.

 It came to that stage.
 Did she stop it?
-No. Why not?
-Because she was feeding The Void.
-She'd made promises to this new man in her life, and she'd made promises to me.
+No. She'd made promises to this new man in her life, and she'd made promises to me.
 She would always tell me "Blood is thicker than water" when my brother and I would break out into fights.
 Suddenly her standing shifted as those promises to this other guy were more important than I was.
 I felt heart broken, betrayed, back stabbed, and all she could do was make light of it, like it was no big deal.
 She just expected me to be ok with everything she'd done!
 I would receive text messages from her "come over and have dinner with us" when I was in the middle of work.
 "Its just the way the cookie crumbles", or "I'm happy now, why can't you be happy for me?" excuses.

 One day I got a text message that she'd come to her senses and was back home to stay.
 She claimed she knew where she belonged and she wanted to start over again.
 I was so happy and thrilled, so willing to let the past be and move forward.
 Too bad that only lasted the night.
 I knew something was wrong the next morning when she started talking about the other guy again, how she missed him so much.
 I tried to assure her it would go away and she couldn't look back.
 I had to leave for work that day, only to hear later that she went back to talk to him, and "saw it in his eyes".
 She couldn't leave.
 That cut went deep.
 All my trust and emotion the night before left out in the cold, it crippled my heart.
 After that I couldn't trust her anymore.
 I couldn't bear another heartache like that again.